Optimal Stochastic Strongly Convex Optimization with a Logarithmic Number of Projections: EPOCH-PROJECTION SGD ALGORITHM

-In this section, we first present an epoch-projection SGD (Epro-SGD) method and its convergence analysis.
-Second, we present its proximal extension for a sparse regularizer and its application in high dimensional large margin nearest neighbor classification.
+In this section, we present an epoch-projection SGD method, called Epro-SGD, for solving Eq.~(\ref{eqn:obj0}) and discuss its convergence result.
+Based on a stochastic dual averaging algorithm, we then present a proximal variant of the proposed Epro-SGD method.

-Let $\x_*$ denote the optimal solution to~(\ref{eqn:obj}).
-Similar to previous studies, we make the following assumptions: \begin{enumerate} \item[A1.]
-Assume the problem~(\ref{eqn:obj}) is a strongly convex problem, i.e., $c(\x)$ is convex and $f(\x)$ is $\beta$-strongly convex in $\B$.
-A function $f(\x)$ is $\beta$-strongly convex, if for any $\x, \y\in\B$ and $s\in[0,1]$, we have